 BEA Benchmark and Census of Agriculture

 The BEA Benchmark I-O tables provide us with Output, Employee Compensation (EC), and Gross Operating Surplus (GOS) by IMPLAN Sector.
 They also provide us with production functions for each IMPLAN Sector.
 The data is available for all 14 farm Sectors.
 However, the data does not separate GOS into its component parts (Proprietor Income (PI) and Other Property Income (OPI)), nor do they provide Employment estimates.
 We use the latest BEA Benchmark data with other data sources from the same year to create ratios that are used in the annual data creation process:

 - Output-per-EC by farm Sector: The BEA Benchmark provides EC and Output by farm Sector.

 - EC-per-W&S Worker by farm Sector: The BEA Benchmark does not provide any employment estimates.
 Thus, to get ‘Benchmark’ W&S Employment by farm Sector, we distribute benchmark-year BEA REA “All Farm” W&S Employment based on benchmark-year BLS CEW W&S Employment by farm sector and then calculate ratios from these estimates.
-While CEW has more sector detail than REA, we use the REA total W&S Employment figure since the CEW data only cover roughly 90% of W&S employment for the farm sectors.
+While CEW has more sector detail than REA, we use the REA total W&S Employment figure since the CEW data do not provide 100% coverage of W&S employment for the farm sectors.
 We only use the CEW data for distribution of the REA W&S Employment value.
 We then combine these W&S Employment estimates with the BEA Benchmark EC data to calculate EC-per-W&S Worker ratios by farm Sector.